the-refinery/invitational/README.md

 ##invited_to
 The generator will setup your identiy model (`User`) to include the `Invitational::InvitedTo` module.
-As part of the Invitational functionality it provides, the invited_to method is added to your user class.
+As part of the Invitational functionality it provides, the invited_to method is added to your user class along with the foundational has_many relationship to
+Invitation.
 This method accepts a list of the entity classes (as symbols) to which a user can be invited:

 ```